 When a Chromebook starts up, it checks for updates automatically, so it always has the most recent version of the Chrome operating system.
 If an update is needed, an arrow will appear in the bottom right corner of the screen.
 Click this arrow for the update to install.
-A reboot will be required.
-Students should be rebooting their Chromebooks at minimum once per week.
+A restart will be required.

+Students need to restart their Chromebooks a minimum of once per week.